sourcemax/documentdb-repository/README.md

 Using the Repository
 ---

-You can simply inject the repository into any controller or service where you need to access the DocumentDB:
+To use the repository in a controller, for example, you just inject it and you are good to go:

 ```C#
 public class TestController : Controller {